spatie/laravel-artisan-dispatchable/README.md

 ### Queueing jobs via Artisan

-If you want to put your job on the queue instead of executing it immediately, add the `queued`.
+If you want to put your job on the queue instead of executing it immediately, add the `queued` option.

 ```bash
 php artisan process-podcast --queued